stack-auth/stack/packages/stack-server/backend-design-doc.md

     - `EmailVerificationCodeNotFound`: The e-mail verification code does not exist for this project.
 (404)
     - `EmailVerificationCodeExpired`: The e-mail verification code has expired.
 (400)
     - `EmailVerificationCodeAlreadyUsed`: The e-mail verification code has already been used.
 (400)
+- `MagicLinkError`:
+  - `MagicLinkCodeError`:
+    - `MagicLinkCodeNotFound`: The magic link code does not exist for this project.
+(404)
+    - `MagicLinkCodeExpired`: The magic link code has expired.
+(400)
+    - `MagicLinkCodeAlreadyUsed`: The magic link code has already been used.
+(400)
 - `PasswordResetError`:
   - `PasswordResetCodeError`:
     - `PasswordResetCodeNotFound`: The password reset code does not exist for this project.
 (404)